The TSMC 2nm (N2) technology has received multiple NTOs.

 Excellent power, performance and area benefit; proven process maturity

-Through the optimization of lithography process, optical proximity correction (OPC) and etch co-optimization, N6 provides backward compatible design rules, device model and IP as N7, which makes migration from N7 to N6 very straightforward.
-It also has the same design flow and EDA tool availability.
-Designers can adopt N6 while sustaining N7 investments.
-In the re-tape out (RTO) mode, die size remains the same as N7, but the yield is improved with reduced masking layers and a simplified process.
-In the new tape out (NTO) mode, yield improvement comes from both die size reduction, denser standard cells and EUV masking layer reduction.
+Designers can adopt N6 while sustaining their N7 investments.
+In re-tape-out (RTO), the die size remains the same as N7, but yield improves because of a reduced number of masks and a simplified process.
+New tape-outs (NTO) yield improvements result from both die size reduction, denser standard cells, and EUV mask reduction.
 The N6 node has been in volume production since 2020.
-Both N7 and N6 are widely adopted in High Performance Computing devices.
+Both N7 and N6 are widely adopted in HPC devices.

 Featured Technologies